 Each manuscript published in the Journal of Exercise and Nutrition (JEN) undergoes rigorous peer review by two professionals or experts in the field.
-JEN uses a single blind peer review process.
+JEN uses an anonymous, single blind peer review process.
 Once a manuscript is submitted for publication, the editor of the journal will conduct an initial review of the manuscript.
 The editor will read and review the manuscript, then seek qualified reviewers, if the editor deems the works fits the aims and scope of the journal.
 The editor, reserves the right to reject a manuscript prior to peer review for various reason that deal with quality, aims and scope, attention to detail using the template, etc.

 Two peer reviewers will review a manuscript and submit a recommendation to the editor.
 If recommended, the editor can grant authors the opportunity to revise the manuscript or the article is rejected, per reviewer recommendations.
 A final decision is made about a manuscript after two expert reviewers have provided the editor with a recommendation.
 The editor is granted the final accept or reject decision, primarily when there is a split decision between two reviewers.
 The process usually takes less than 35 days from submission to publication, if accepted.
 The time frame is highly dependent upon authors and reviewers promptness.

 Peer Review Steps